Yiguandao: Structure and schisms

 Yiguandao is a collection of at least nineteen divisions (subsects).
 Generally all of them share the rule to not proselytize among members of other branches of the "golden line" of Yiguandao.
 Since the 1980s some denominations of Yiguandao have established a professionalized clergy.
+The majority of subsects affiliated with the Republic of China I-Kuan Tao Association upon its formation in 1988.
+The World I-Kuan Tao Headquarters, encompassing federations throughout the world, was established in Alhambra, California in 1996.

 The primary organization unit of Yiguandao are local worship halls (佛堂 fótáng, literally "halls of awakening").
 Although some of them may develop into elaborate complexes of public buildings, they are in most cases private house churches (the gatherings are held in private homes of Yiguandao members), a type of organism which provides Yiguandao the ability to blossom in the private sphere circumventing states' definitions and management of "religion".

+Following the death of Zhang Tianren in 1947, the majority faction followed Sun Suzhen while a minority faction followed Zhang's widow Liu Shuaizhen.
+The latter group is now known as Tien Tao or Tiandao (天道) under the auspices of the Republic of China Tiandao Association (中華民國天道總會).

 There are a number of divisions which are no longer considered to be part of Yiguandao; some of them are: the Miledadao founded by Wang Hao-te in 1982, the Haizidao founded by Lin Jixiong in 1984, the Holy Church of China (Zhonghua Shengjiao) founded by Ma Yongchang in 1980, the Guanyindao founded by Chen Huoguo in 1984, the Yuande Shentan founded by Wu Ruiyuan, and the Jiulian Shengdao founded by Lin Zhenhe in 1992.